Narrabri Shire

 Narrabri Shire is a local government area in the North West Slopes region of New South Wales, Australia.
 The Shire is located adjacent to the Namoi River and the Newell and Kamilaroi Highways.

 It was formed on 1 January 1981 from the amalgamation of the Municipality of Narrabri and Namoi Shire resulting from the Local Government Areas Amalgamation Act 1980.

-The mayor of Narrabri Shire Council is Cr.
-Darrell Tiemens, who is an Independent.
+The mayor of Narrabri Shire Council is Darrell Tiemens, who is an Independent.

 Towns and localities

 The seat of Council and major town in the Shire is Narrabri.
 Other towns, villages and localities in the Shire include Baan Baa, Bellata, Boggabri, Edgeroi, Gwabegar, Pilliga, and Wee Waa.

 Heritage listings

 The Narrabri Shire has a number of heritage-listed sites, including: